idea-fasoc/OpenFASOC/openfasoc/generators/glayout/glayout/llm/syntax_data/GlayoutStrictSyntax.md

 ComponentRef_top_met_S
 ComponentRef_top_met_W

+### MIMCAP Array
+There is also a mimcap_array (also written as mimcap array) which automatically places and routes several mimcaps together.
+The mimcap_array takes the following parameters:
+size: a tuple of floating point numbers denoting the x and y dimension of the capacitor.
+columns: the number of columns in the array
+rows: the number of rows in the array

 ### Differential Pair
 A differential pair is available, which is referred to as diff_pair or diff pair.
 The diff_pair is a differential pair Component which is created using 2 nfet Components.
 The nfet Components are referred to as “A” and “B” respectively.
 The diff pair has the following configurable parameters:
 length: a float parameter specifying the length of all transistor Components part of the diff pair.